aexnimbus/aws-bootcamp-cruddur-2023/journal/week0.md

 `Note the following during the kickoff meeting with the team.`

 - The app is an ephemeral-first micro-blogging platform
 - fractional CTO so less collaboration -partly developed an app - always keep updating
 - how to monetize the platform

-- front end = JS using React -Back end - python using flask - api based only -budget constraint -user content upload?
+- front end = JS using React
+- Back end
+- python using flask
+- api based only
+- budget constraint -user content upload?

-- target user college students younger students and professionals -need user validation -need to implement age limit? -AWS cloud technologies
+- target user college students younger students and professionals
+- need user validation
+- need to implement age limit?
+- AWS cloud technologies
 - What services need to run? for microservices it’s Containers?
 - Set up budget Monitoring
 - User Engagement for their user stories on their features request
 - Technical report due needed ASAP by investors
 - Architecture Diagram
 - Budget Allocation
 - Operational Expenses or OPEX